JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-01/manage-dependencies-with-github-actions/index.md

 This configuration:

 - Uses version 2 of the Dependabot syntax
-- Monitors npm packages in the root directory
+- Monitors npm packages specified in the `package.json` found at the root directory
 - Checks for updates daily and create a PR on your repository if a package needs an update

 But that’s not what you’d use.
-I personally use a custom configuration so let’s look at my example for advanced configurations, which works well if you followed the [steps of this previous article](../../2025-12/configure-ci-steps-with-github/index.md).
+I use a custom configuration so let’s look at my example for advanced configurations, which works well if you followed the [steps of this previous article](../../2025-12/configure-ci-steps-with-github/index.md).

 ## Advanced Configuration